victorliu-sq/PaperWriting/FlashSMP.md

 Specifically, we make the following contributions:

 1.We developed a new sequential algorithm for SMP that expolits data locality using innovative data structure called PRNode.
 By incorporating a preprocessing step to initialize these PRNodes, we ensure that all necessary rank information is immediately accessible within the same PRNode during proposals.
-This significantly reduces the need for global memory access and enhances real-time performance.
+This significantly enhances the real-time performance of the new sequential algorithm by reducing its reliance on global memory access.

-2.We provide a Rigorous mathematical proof demonstrating the superiority of atomicMIN in high-contention scenarios.

-3.Our experimental benchmarks highlight the complementary strengths of CPUs and GPUs.
-The CPU excels in low-latency operations, while the GPU offers high bandwidth, allowing us to leverage both for optimal performance.
+2.We parallelized the new sequential algorithm to leverage modern hardware capabilities, significantly reducing the number of atomic operations under high memory contention by utilizing atomicMIN, a hardware primitive introduced by CUDA.
+This adaptation enhances synchronization efficiency and ensures robust performance in high-contention scenarios.

-4.Combining these research efforts, we introduce a novel framework named Balanced-SMP for the parallel computation of SMP.
-Balanced-SMP utilizes atomicMIN to resolve undefined behaviors effectively and is implemented in a heterogeneous environment of CPU and GPU.
+3.Building on this, we introduce a novel framework named Balanced-SMP for the parallel computation of SMP.
+This framework seamlessly integrates CPU and GPU resources to maximize their complementary strengths.
+The integration of CPU and GPU ensures efficient performance in a heterogeneous environment, regardless of workload distribution.

-5.Our experimental evaluations comprehensively demonstrate FlashSMP's exceptional efficiency that FlashSMP outperforms the state-of-the-art parallel algorithms by from 2.4x to 28.3x  across various workloads, underscoring its capacity of workloads adaptation
+4.Through exhaustive testing in diverse scenarios, we have proven Balanced-SMP's capacity to deliver consistent and optimal performance regardless of the workload.
+Our extensive experimental evaluations demonstrate that Balanced-SMP consistently outperforms state-of-the-art parallel algorithms by 2.4x to 28.3x across a wide range of workloads.
+These results highlight the framework's exceptional efficiency and its robust ability to adapt to different types of computational demands.